 As you maintain a full treatment schedule, don’t forget to plan for your financial future.
 How will you handle the cost of healthcare after your divorce?
 Thankfully, it’s possible to cover ongoing healthcare expenses in the short-term.
 The Consolidated Omnibus Budget Reconciliation Act (COBRA) allows you to retain coverage under your spouse for up to 36 months.
 However, COBRA coverage could be terminated if your employer offers health insurance.
 Even if your coverage remains current, you’ll want to develop a long-term plan for your medical expenses.

 As a chronically ill individual seeking divorce, you need all of the support you can get.
-Look to the Brown Law Offices for compassionate counsel.
+Look to the law firm of Barna, Guzy & Steffen, Ltd. for compassionate counsel.
 You’ll be glad to have a kindhearted and empathetic attorney on your side.